MinhNguyenIKM/multiscale-homogenization/README.md

 Setup:

 1. I assume that you have already downloaded the folder "multiscale-homogenization" and named it as "multiscale-homogenization".
-   - Go to the folder "multiscale-homogenization" which you just downloaded.
+   - Go to the folder "multiscale-homogenization" which you just downloaded (you can do it by cd command).
    - Type this command in your terminal: pwd
    - The shown message is your working directory denoted by \<workingdir\>